 What other things should be included in a bill of sale?

 You may want to include a “right of return” clause in your bill of sale.
 This is similar to the return clause in an adoption contract.
-Although a bill of sale transfers ownership to the new owner, you may request that the new owner offer you the first right to accept the cat if they are unable to keep it in the future.
+Although a bill of sale transfers ownership to the new owner, you may request that the new owner offer you the first right to accept the cat if they cannot keep it.
 Breeders may request that nonconforming kittens be spayed or neutered to protect the bloodline.
-Since a kitten’s conformation to the breed cannot always be determined until the kitten is several months old, this can be included in the bill of sale.
+Since a kitten’s confirmation of the breed cannot always be determined until the kitten is several months old, this can be included in the bill of sale.